 Equity at Monona Grove

-The mission of the Monona Grove School District is to be a safe, equitable, and inclusive learning environment for everyone.
+The mission of the Monona Grove School District is to be a safe, equitable, and inclusive learning community for everyone.
 Our vision is engaged learning where equity is prioritized.

 We don't believe that equity means everyone gets the same of something.
 In the Monona Grove School District, equity means every students gets what they need in order to be successful.
 Whether it's a higher level of challenge or extra support, each student gets what is needed, in the classroom with their peers.

 This work is embedded throughout our district, in every department, every school, every employee group.

 "Students of the Monona Grove School District have experienced significant, measurable, system-wide inequities in achievement due to interpersonal, institutional, and structural racism and biases.
 We recognize our historic failure and seek to address how race; language; religion; income and ability statuses; country of origin; sex; gender identity and sexual orientation; and their intersectionality impacts educational outcomes.
 The Monona Grove School District commits to the disruption of societal and historical inequities and elimination of disparities.
 The Monona Grove School District believes strongly in the value of diversity, inclusion, equity, and justice.
 The Monona Grove School District commits to maximizing the educational outcomes for each and every student."

 Equity statement unanimously adopted by the Monona Grove Board of Education on September 9, 2020.